 It’s common knowledge in the universe of SEO that without HTML, you are unlikely to ever engage with a relevant audience.

-This will be the key to your unlock the Millenium Falcon.
+This will be the key to your unlocking of the Millenium Falcon.

 One of the most important HTML tags is the title tag, this gives both search engines and potential readers a clear idea as to what your article is about and wording it correctly is vital.